ultravioletrs/cocos/test/manual/docker/README.md

 ```
 The docker image that the Agent will run inside the SVM must have the following directories:
 * `/datasets` directory where the Agent will mount the datasets.
 * `/results` directory is from which the Agent will fetch the results.
-The result must be named `result.bin`.

 As you can see, the directory structure that the docker image must follow is the same as if the algorithm were run inside the VM using any other method of execution.